p-breslin/company-intelligence-agent/README.md

 # company-intelligence-agent

- An AI-powered intelligent agent that monitors and analyzes company-related news, categorizes content into meaningful groups, and enables users to query information through a simple interface.
+An AI-powered intelligence agent that monitors and analyzes company-related news, categorizes content into meaningful groups, and enables users to query information through a simple interface.

 ## Overview

-The Company Intelligence Agent is an AI-powered system designed to monitor and analyze company-related news and content.
-It collects data from RSS feeds and web scraping, processes and categorizes it, and allows users to query the information through a simple interface.
+The **Company Intelligence Agent** is designed to monitor and analyze company-related news and content.
+Data is collected and processed from online sources (RSS feeds, web scraping, etc.).
+A Retrieval-Augmented Generation (RAG) system then integrates this data into a local Large Language Model (LLM), allowing users to query the information through a locally hosted interface.

 ## Features

-- **Automated Content Collection**: Gathers data from configurable RSS feeds and web sources.
+- **Automated Content Collection**
+  Collects data from configurable RSS feeds and web sources (blogs, websites, etc.).

+- **Intelligent Categorization**
-- **Intelligent Categorization**: Uses an LLM to classify content into meaningful categories.
+  Leverages an LLM to classify or cluster collected content into meaningful categories.

-- **Search & Query Support**: Enables users to query collected data via a user-friendly interface.
+- **Search & Query Support**
+  Offers a user-friendly interface, enabling you to browse or query collected data directly.

 ## Project Structure

 ```
 company-intelligence-agent/
+|
+├── scripts/                 # Routine scripts for initial set-up
+│   ├── postgres_init.py     # Sets up the postgreSQL user, database, and table locally
+│   ├── chroma_init.py       # Sets up the ChromaDB database locally
+│   ├── embedding_model.py   # Populates the ChromaDB database with vector embeddings
+|
 │── src/                     # Main source code
-│   │── backend/             # Backend (FastAPI, data pipeline, LLM integration)
+│   │── backend/             # Backend code (Data pipeline, LLM integration)
-│   │── frontend/            # Frontend (React)
+│   │── frontend/            # Frontend code (React, Node.js)
-│   │── orchestrator/        # Manages content ingestion and updates
+│   │── orchestrator/        # Manages content ingestion (FastAPI) and updates
-│   │── utils/               # Helper functions, utilities
+│   │── utils/               # Helper functions and additional utilities
 │
 │── configs/                 # Config files (e.g., env variables, settings)
 │── tests/                   # Unit and integration tests